MartinPons/Analysis-of-hotel-bookings/README.md

 The original source of the data is  [Hotel Booking Demand Datasets](https://www.sciencedirect.com/science/article/pii/S2352340918315191),  by Nuno Antonio, Ana Almeida, and Luis Nunes for Data in Brief, Volume 22, February 2019.

 The data was downloaded and cleaned by Thomas Mock and Antoine Bichat for [#TidyTuesday during the week of February 11th, 2020](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-02-11/readme.md), and published in kaggle by [Jesse Mostipak](https://www.jessemaegan.com/).

+The data is published under a Creative Commons license.